Health Inequalities Communities of Practice

 Each CoP will give the attendees the opportunity to learn, share knowledge and experience, and deepen understanding of these complex issues, anchored in day-to-day work.

-The CoPs will help to build networks in Aylesbury, Chesham and High Wycombe; each facilitated meeting will explore a theme or topic, bringing together those working and volunteering in communities to share lived experience and knowledge.
+The CoPs will help to build networks in towns in Buckinghamshire; each facilitated meeting will explore a theme or topic, bringing together those working and volunteering in communities to share lived experience and knowledge.

-Suggestions from CoP participants for topics will be welcomed.
+Suggestions from CoP participants for topics are welcomed and encouraged.

 • Who should attend?